erSubhashThapa/100daysofcode/r1-log.md

   ## Remove Trailing Zeros

-  I thought I should remove trailinig zeros (0.**000** to 0) with a regex and `.replace()`.
+  I thought I should remove trailing zeros (***ex:*** 0.**000** to 0) with a regex and `.replace()`.
 But I couldn't find any regex that worked and I don't know regex well enough to figure it out.
 So I google "javascript remove trailing 0" and found [this](https://stackoverflow.com/questions/3612744/remove-insignificant-trailing-zeros-from-a-number) stackoverflow thread.

   ## CSS Funk